Czarmageddon!

-Czarmageddon! is the eleventh studio album by American hip hop trio Czarface.
+Czarmageddon! is the eleventh studio album by American hip-hop trio Czarface.
 It was released on April 29, 2022 via Silver Age.
 Produced by the Czar-Keys, it features guest appearances from Frankie Pulitzer, Kool Keith, Lion Eye and Kendra Morris.

 In the United States, the album debuted at number 178 on the Billboard 200, number 26 on the Independent Albums and topped the Heatseekers Albums charts.
-It also reached number 8 on the Official Hip Hop and R&B Albums Chart and number 11 on the Official Independent Album Breakers Chart in the UK.
+In the UK, it reached number 8 on the Official Hip Hop and R&B Albums Chart and number 11 on the Official Independent Album Breakers Chart.